jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 @@

 This is a clear-cut violation of the ownership rules: After `v` is constructed, `id` is moved into `v`, which prevents the function `main` from using `id` on the last line.
-There is a sense, then, in which the borrowchecker _ought_ to reject the program.
+There is a sense, then, in which the borrowchecker - in _any_ implementation - ought to reject the program.
 It does fail the ownership rules.

 But what's the point of the rules in this case, though?
 Here, the ownership rules does not prevent use after free, or double free, or data races, or _any other bug_.